 Felix Leiter of the CIA is back, this time played by Norman Burton, who acquits himself quite well in the role.
 He’s still not so much an American version of 007 as he is a slightly curmudgeonly sidekick, but he’s fun, he’s capable, and he doesn’t wear out his welcome.

 Ugh.
 Can we skip this one?
 Because Plenty O’Toole is a vast waste of space.
 The only reason people ever talk about her in is because she has one of the most ridiculous names in a series known for lunatic character names.
 She also has some epic cleavage.
 But if you told me that her total screen time only added up to five minutes, I wouldn’t be surprised.
-She’s completely inconsequential to the plot and, I’m sorry, but a terrible actress.
-They even dubbed her even though she’s American.
+She’s completely inconsequential to the plot and, I’m sorry, she’s a terrible actress.
+They even dubbed her despite the fact that she’s American and should be able to speak English perfectly fine.

 Charles Gray barely had any screen time before his character was killed off in You Only Live Twice, but he makes up for it here by playing Ernst Stavros Blofeld and two henchmen who underwent plastic surgery to look just like him.
 And while Gray is an acceptable enough Blofeld, he lacks color or flair.
 Not that all Bond villains should be as over the top as Donald Pleasance in YOLT, but their personalities should have more heft and menace.
 To be fair, following Telly Savalas as Blofeld does Gray no favors.
 Savalas oozed personality and menace in On Her Majesty’s Secret Service, with enough of a crazy gleam that you knew not to mess with him even without the heavy theatrics.
 Gray is a standard British villain with a deep, bored voice, a furrowed brow, and not much else.

 Double ugh.
 Frick and Frack (actually named Mr. Wint and Mr. Kidd) seem to have wandered on set from a completely different movie.
 Hopefully, they found their way back and will never be seen again because they are awful.
-Silly catchphrases that are desperately not funny.
-Mostly ineffective hijinks that are supposed to be passed off as diabolical criminal acts.
-The homophobically handles implication that they are lovers.
+Their silly catchphrases are desperately not funny and their plotline consists of mostly ineffective hijinks that are supposed to be passed off as diabolical criminal acts.
+The movie also handles the implication that they are lovers in an extremely homophobic way.
 It’s awful.
 Everything about it should be stricken from the cinematic record.
 The less said about them, the better.
 There’s also Bambi and Thumper, but they’re really just an excuse to have two athletic women in skimpy outfits fight Bond in a pool.
 Yawn.

-Along with Connery, producers brought Dame Shirley Bassey back for a second go-round.
-The result is amazing.
+Producers brought Dame Shirley Bassey back for a second go-round and the result is amazing.
 The bombastic camp of her Gold-FINgah theme is dialed down for a delicious hybrid of melancholy, capital-D Diva, and early-era disco flourishes.
 It’s the lyrics that I really love.
 “I can see every part, nothing hides in the heart to hurt me.
 I don’t need love, for what good will love do me?
 Diamonds never lie to me … unlike men, the diamonds linger.
 Men are mere mortals who are not worth going to your grave for.”
 I picture a gorgeous woman loosely draped in a white fur coat and diamonds that would make Liz Taylor blush traipsing about her fabulous penthouse with a martini in one hand and a dismissive gesture in the other.
 A woman who always has a withering put-down at the ready and a shell as hard as the diamonds dripping from her earlobes to disguise the hurts in the deepest corners of her heart.

 007 violently interrogates three people to work his way to Blofeld–including putting a woman in a stranglehold with her own bikini top.
 With their intel, he finds Blofeld where he is undergoing extensive plastic surgery and drowns him in a hot spring.
 Or so it seems…

 There isn’t really an iconic moment in this Bond film.
-The closest this movie came to having a pop cultural impact is the moment when James hears the name Plenty O’Toole for the first time and the awful quip that follows.
+The closest this movie came to having an impact is the moment when James hears the name Plenty O’Toole for the first time and the awful quip that follows.
 If you don’t mind, I’ll pass.